Ventolin, Salbutamol and Inhalers

 Make sure you breathe all the way out before you use Ventolin.
 This creates space in your lungs to hold the air mixed with Ventolin as you use the inhaler.
 Breathe in deeply and slowly, as this gives your lungs the greatest exposure to the Salbutamol.
-Follow the instructions given above, as it will ensure you get the proper dose of medication.
+You should also follow the instructions given above, as they will ensure you get the proper dose of medication.

-While side effects are not very common, more than 1 in 100 people experience the following side effects when they take Salbutamol:
+While side effects are not very common, around one in 100 people may experience the following side effects when they take Salbutamol: